Rastafarians: Religious Discrimination

 Under the terms of the settlement, the Hospitality Staff’s employee handbook and policy manual will be amended to include a clear policy for religious-based requests.
 EEOC wrote in its announcement, “Rastafarians wear dreadlocks as part of their sincerely held religious belief, and making an employment decision because of such a religious practice violates Title VII of the Civil Rights Act of 1964.”

 Title VII protects people from discrimination based on their sincerely held religious, ethical or moral beliefs.
 Likewise, for employees living in the State of New York, or New York City, there are additional protections under state and local legislation.
 The experienced New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC have years of experience litigating claims of discrimination.
-Working together with our Philadelphia attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender, religion, race, and disability.
-If you feel you have been discriminated against, please give our attorneys a call, toll free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against, please give our attorneys a call at (800) 807-2209 for your free consultation.